Koin101/ai-game/README.md

 </details>

+## LLM and NPC's
+mention the prompts used

 ## Contributions
 We have all contributed to the code of the game (which was not AI generated), but we split most of the AI generation tasks evenly, with the others giving feedbback and helping where needed.